mango-mises/mango-mises.github.io/_posts/2025-01-18-integrity-matters.md

 2. Social integrity
 3. Computational integrity

 In this post I want to dump some thoughts revolving around these problems.
-In a subsequent post I want to dump thoughts on scalable ledger design.

 # Network integrity